codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

 	public $CSPEnabled = true;

 When enabled, the response object will contain an instance of ``CodeIgniter\HTTP\ContentSecurityPolicy``.
-The values set in **app/Config/ContentSecurityPolicy.php** are applied to that instance and if no changes are needed during runtime, then the correctly formatted header is sent and you're all done.
+The values set in **app/Config/ContentSecurityPolicy.php** are applied to that instance, and if no changes are needed during runtime, then the correctly formatted header is sent and you're all done.

 With CSP enabled, two header lines are added to the HTTP response: a Content-Security-Policy header, with